Onsen: Risks

 Article 18, paragraph 1 of the Japanese Hot Springs Act publishes guidance on contraindications and cautions for bathing in hot springs, and drinking their respective waters.
-Although millions of Japanese bathe in onsens every year with few noticeable side effects, there are still potential side effects to onsen usage, such as aggravating high blood pressure or heart disease.
+Although millions of Japanese bathe in onsen every year with few noticeable side effects, there are still potential side effects to onsen usage, such as aggravating high blood pressure or heart disease.

-Legionella bacteria have been found in some onsens with poor sanitation.
-For example, 295 people were infected with Legionella and 7 died at an onsen in Miyazaki Prefecture in 2002.
-Revelations of poor sanitary practices at some onsens have led to improved regulation by hot-spring communities to maintain their reputation.
+Legionella bacteria have been found in some onsen with poor sanitation.
+For example, 295 people were infected with Legionella and seven died at an onsen in Miyazaki Prefecture in 2002.
+Revelations of poor sanitary practices at some onsen have led to improved regulation by hot-spring communities to maintain their reputation.

 There have been reports of infectious disease found in hot bodies of water worldwide, such as various Naegleria species.
-While studies have found the presence of Naegleria in hot spring waters, Naegleria fowleri, responsible for numerous fatal cases of primary amoebic meningoencephalitis around the world, has not been found to be present in the water at onsens.
+While studies have found the presence of Naegleria in hot spring waters, Naegleria fowleri, responsible for numerous fatal cases of primary amoebic meningoencephalitis around the world, has not been found to be present in the water at onsen.
 Nevertheless, fewer than five cases have been seen historically in Japan, although not conclusively linked to onsen exposure.

-Many onsens display notices reminding anyone with open cuts, sores, or lesions not to bathe.
-Additionally, in recent years onsens are increasingly adding chlorine to their waters to prevent infection, although many onsen purists seek natural, unchlorinated onsens that do not recycle their water but instead clean the baths daily.
+Many onsen display notices reminding anyone with open cuts, sores, or lesions not to bathe.
+Additionally, in recent years onsen have been increasingly adding chlorine to their waters to prevent infection, although many onsen purists seek natural, unchlorinated onsen that do not recycle their water but instead clean the baths daily.
 These precautions as well as proper onsen usage (i.e. not placing the head underwater, washing thoroughly before entering the bath) greatly reduce any overall risk to bathers.

-Voyeurism is reported at some onsens.
-This is mitigated in some prefectures of Japan where nude mixed bathing is not permitted, visitors must wear swimsuits.
+Voyeurism is reported at some onsen.
+In 2016, The Japan Times reported that this was mitigated in some prefectures of Japan where nude mixed bathing is not permitted, and that visitors must wear swimsuits.
+In 2021, several people were arrested in connection with an organized group accused of taking photos of women in open-air baths.

+Bathing methods

+In addition to typical large public baths (大浴場, daiyokujō) and outdoor baths (露天風呂, roten-buro)), there are various other methods of experiencing onsen that can be found at various facilities throughout Japan.
+Examples include: